AmolShelke2/50Days50Projects/Joke App/README.md

 # Joke App

-i've making everyday a simple project with html css and javascript and i'm practicing my skills everyday. so Today I create a Joke app using Html css and Javascript it is the basic project in which I use the Get API that Takes the random Jokes as a promises and I showed them on the page using InnerHtml and i use .then() and async/await both Hope You love it !
+i've making everyday a simple project with html css and javascript and i'm practicing my skills everyday. so Today I create a Joke app using Html css and Javascript it is the basic project in which I use the Fetch API that Takes the random Jokes.

 ## Authors